-FOOD SERVICE (see also: Nutrition)
+FOOD SERVICE (see also: Nutrition) - (Family Style meals and food projects are temporarily suspended until further notice)

 Guidance: Title 22, Community Care Licensing Section 101227, Title 7, Code of Federal Regulations, Part 226.20

 - All food must be stored, prepared and served in a safe and healthful manner. - Servers must thoroughly wash hands before handling food (gloves will be provided if requested through Nutrition Services). - Gloves (provided by nutrition services) should be worn when preparing food for family style service.
 Gloves do not need to be worn during the meal. - Bowls should be covered until ready to serve. - Meals are to be served family style. - Preschool children are to be included in meal set-up (e.g., two helpers each day). - Refrigerator temperature should be below 40 degrees. - Refrigerators, microwaves, food warmers and carts are to be clean and in good repair.